Chargent Connector

 After entering your Salesforce credentials, you will be asked to Allow Access to FormAssembly.
 Click on Allow and you will be automatically redirected back to FormAssembly.

-Once you have returned to the connector setup page, you will see that your Salesforce Access has been configured to the credentials you just entered.
-You can change this access at any time by clicking on the Change Access button.
+Once you have returned to the connector setup, you will see that your Salesforce Access has been configured to the credentials you entered.
+You may change this access at any time by clicking the Change Access button.

 Step 2.
 Chargent Configuration

 Once you've entered your Salesforce credentials, you'll be ready to start on your Chargent Configuration.
-If you have more than one gateway configured in Chargent, you will need to enter the Gateway ID which can be found on the Salesforce side in your Chargent configuration by going to Gateways and finding the ID for the specific Gateway you are setting up.
+If you have more than one gateway configured in Chargent, you will need to enter the Gateway ID.
+This is located in Salesforce in your Chargent configuration.
+Go to Gateways and find the ID for the specific gateway you are setting up.

 Note: Please ensure that you enter your Gateway ID in the Gateway ID field and not the text name you have given your Gateway.
 You can find your Gateway ID in the URL for your Gateway record, it will be the 10-digit number at the end of the URL.